 Final Report Guidelines

-All Baldwin Wisconsin Idea Endowment grant recipients – for both Project Grants and Seed Project Grants – are required to submit a final report in their final year of funding.
+All Reilly-Baldwin Wisconsin Idea Endowment Seed Grant recipients are required to submit a final report in their final year of funding.
 Find further details and instructions for when and how to submit a final report.
-Please note that Seed Project Grants are required to submit a final report but not required to submit progress reports.
+Please note that Seed grants are required to submit a final report but not required to submit progress reports.

 Contact